akka/akka-persistence-dynamodb/docs/src/main/paradox/cleanup.md

 In some cases keeping all events is not possible, or data must be removed for regulatory reasons, such as compliance with GDPR. `EventSourcedBehavior`s can also automatically
-@extref:[delete events](akka:typed/persistence-snapshot.html#event-deletion).
+@extref:[delete events on snapshot](akka:typed/persistence-snapshot.html#event-deletion).
 Snapshotting is useful even if events aren't deleted as it speeds up recovery.

 Deleting all events immediately when an entity has reached its terminal deleted state would have the consequence that Projections may not have consumed all previous events yet and will not be notified of the deleted event.
 Instead, it's